ouerf-man/django-with-ddd-cpmmunity-events-project/project-requirements.md

 ### **Learning Outcomes**

 - **Django Mastery:** Gain in-depth experience with Django’s core features, including ORM, templating, and admin interface.
-- **Full-Stack Development:** Enhance your skills in both backend and frontend development.
 - **Third-party Integrations:** Learn to integrate external services like payment gateways, OAuth providers, and real-time communication tools.
 - **Best Practices:** Implement best practices in security, testing, and deployment.
 - **Project Management:** Develop project planning and execution skills, from initial design to final deployment.

 ### **Additional Enhancements (Optional)**

-- **Mobile App Integration:** Develop a companion mobile app using Django REST Framework for the backend API.
 - **Machine Learning:** Incorporate recommendation systems to suggest events to users based on their interests and past activities.
 - **Localization:** Support multiple languages to cater to a diverse user base.
-- **SEO Optimization:** Optimize the platform for search engines to increase visibility.

 ---

 ## **Conclusion**

 The **Community Event Management Platform** is a robust project that encapsulates a wide range of Django functionalities and modern web development practices.
 By undertaking this project, you'll not only demonstrate your ability to handle complex requirements but also showcase your skills in creating a scalable, secure, and user-friendly application.
 This will make a substantial addition to your portfolio and provide a solid foundation for your career in Django development.

-Feel free to adjust the scope based on your current skill level and the time you can dedicate to the project.
-Good luck, and happy coding!